Development environment setup

 Setup – Tmuxp

 Launching of Tmux and then opening all of the directories by hand quickly becomes a tedious task.
 One way to avoid it is by suspending your PC.
 But that’s a dirty solution.
-For better approach is to preconfigure sessions so that everything will be brought up automatically with few keystrokes.
+Better approach is to preconfigure sessions so that everything will be brought up automatically with few keystrokes.
 Likely, we need only one python library for that.
 Tmuxp.

 sudo pip install tmuxp